NicoTerabyte/godotCpp/README.md

 ## How all of this messed up architecture works before starting to code.
 sources https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html
-**Always read the doc or else** you get most of the time stuck or like me, you forget what you are even doing
+**Always read the doc or else** you get most of the time stuck or like me, you forget what you are even doing I don't cover the prerequisites i will just cover the files that got put into the directory in order to start creating and coding your classes/gdnodes.

+*A little parenthesis*:
+the doc seems to suggest to you to go deeper by looking at the setting up the editor and the compiling sections, **BUT** the setting up doesn't seem very intuitive _in my humble opinion_ that's because the damn documentation launches you directly on that argument without making you understand how a contribution of the engine works, why you setting your environment for vscode in a certain way and etc...
+But we are not here for this.
+We are mostly to understand the compilation with scons and how we manage to use it to add the nodes in the godot project.

+**We got to this point next time finish to update the readme with the explanation of how to set up the development environment**

 # Generated and slimmed notes